krebeDev/nexjs-chrome-extension-starter/README.md

-This is a Chrome extension starter project built with Next.js.
+This is a Chrome extension starter project created with Next.js.

 ## Getting Started